AsgardCms/Documentation/v2/core-module/hooks.md

 ## <a class="anchor" name="editor-is-rendering" href="#editor-is-rendering">EditorIsRending</a>

 This hook enabled you to change which editor is used in the backend.
-Two editors are provider by default ckeditor and simplemde.
+Two editors are provider by default **ckeditor** and **simplemde**.
 Ckeditor is activated by default.

 The event uses the asset pipeline, which requires your assets to be defined on the asset manager before hand.
 How to do this is explained [here](/docs/v2/core-module/assetmanager).